MaybeCarter/plex-wiki/README.md

 4. What resolution is the content?
     > Movies: highest available quality, up to 1080p.
 TV shows: usually 720p to conserve space.
 5. Why are there more than 250 movies in the IMDb Top 250 Collection?
-    > I have multiple editions of the _Star Wars_ and _The Lord of the Rings_ trilogies, and each edition is counted as a separate movie within the collection.
+    > Because I have multiple editions of some series (like *Star Wars* and *LOTR*), each edition counts separately in the collection.
 6. What hardware is your Hyperdrive running on?
     > Hyperdrive is an M4 Mac mini with 16 GB Unified Memory, and media is stored on 20 TB hard drives in an OWC Mercury Elite Pro Quad enclosure.